minghsu/usim_modifier_v3/README.md

 ## Windows

-I lost the install sequence, but 'usim_modifier v3' can works property on Windows platform.
+When I installed python 3.10 from Microsoft Store directly (PIP included) on Windows 11 22H2 (build: 22621.1105), I can install colorama, lxml & pyscard packages directly and 'usim_modifier_v3' can works fine.

-You need to install 'colorama', 'lxml' & 'pyscard' packages.
+PS.
+As my previous experience, we need to install some packages first for "pip install pyscard", if you encounter install fail at 'pyscard' package, please check the error message to install dependency package, then try again.

 # Install "USIM modifier"